 Certain groups of people are eligible for free or discounted admission to the Acropolis.
 This includes non-EU children under the age of 5, EU nationals under 25, students, people with disabilities, Greek unemployed citizens, and several others.
 For the full list of who is eligible for discounted or free Acropolis admission, check the official site here.

 When is the Best Time to Visit the Acropolis to Avoid the Crowds?

 Athens is an excellent year-round travel destination.
 The summer season that runs between June and September sees the Greek capital become virtually overrun with tourists.
 The number of tourists in the city drops substantially after October and Winter in Athens can be very pleasant.

-It is recommended to visit the Acropolis early in the morning when the site first opens (at around 8am) or later in the evening before the sun starts to set, particularly if you are travelling here in summer.
+It is recommended to visit the Acropolis early in the morning when the site first opens (at around 8 am).
+Alternatively, stop by later in the evening before the sun starts to set.
+This is particularly true if you are travelling here in summer.